vuetifyjs/vuetify/packages/docs/src/pages/en/components/aspect-ratios.md

   description: The responsive component is used as a wrapper component to force custom aspect ratios for its children.
   keywords: ratio, responsive, aspect ratios
 related:
-  - /components/cards/
+  - /components/cards
-  - /components/sheets/
+  - /components/sheets
-  - /components/images/
+  - /components/images
+nav: Aspect ratios
 ---

 # Aspect ratios